-Winning the 74th Masters Tournament in 2010, the lucky lefty Phil Mickelson won his third Masters and fourth major title—three shots ahead of runner-up Lee Westwood.
+“Lefty” won his third Masters and fourth major title at the 74th Masters Tournament—three shots ahead of runner-up Lee Westwood.

 2009 – Angel Cabrera

-Ángel Cabrera, age 39, pulled off his second major title win at Augusta in a playoff over Chad Campbell and Kenny Perry.
-This was Angel’s first green jacket, but he had come close to winning before as a runner up during the 2013 Masters tournament.
+Ángel Cabrera took home his second major title in a playoff over Chad Campbell and Kenny Perry.
+This was Angel’s first Masters Championship, though he would come close again in 2013, finishing the tournament as runner-up.

 2008 – Trevor Immelman

-During the 2008 Masters Tournament, Trevor Immelman won his only major title, three strokes ahead of runner-up and four-time champion Tiger Woods.
-It was quite the upset, and quite a scene at Augusta that year.
+Trevor Immelman won his only major title at the 2008 Masters, three strokes ahead of runner-up and four-time champion Tiger Woods.

 2007 – Zach Johnson